 I also recommend practicing mindfulness as a way of diminishing stress.
 This means pausing and truly being present in the moment; taking time to notice all of the beauty, kindness, and good things that are present in the world.
 And if at first you don’t see it, try looking a bit harder — you might just be surprised as you suddenly become aware of the beauty in the trees or the kindness of strangers. 🙂

-Be mindful of what you’re listening to.
 In the modern world, we are constantly bombarded with toxicity… and I don’t just mean from pesticides and pollution.
-News channels are meant to set off our fight or flight response, releasing adrenaline to keep us glued to the TV, waiting for the latest updates, social media algorithms are set up to keep us scrolling, talk radio features controversy… you get the idea.
-We need to stay somewhat connected, so we can be informed.
-However, I recommend tuning out the negative news, shows, social media, etc. that trigger you, and focusing only on the information you need.
+News channels are meant to set off our fight-or-flight response, releasing adrenaline to keep us glued to the TV, waiting for the latest updates; social media algorithms are set up to keep us scrolling, talk radio features controversy… you get the idea.

 I also suggest incorporating more healing sounds instead.
 Choose to listen to healing music on a daily basis, whether that’s classical, instrumental, gospel, whatever you prefer.

 Here are a few of my favorites.
-(I like listening to music on YouTube, Pandora or Spotify!):
+(I like listening to music on YouTube, Pandora, or Spotify!):

 - Medicine for the People